ProjectSimply/plotsite/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 1.1.7 =
+* Fix: Add HTTP and HTTPS for validation of CDN integration.
+* Fix: Custom settings for multisite will be reapplied after Breeze reactivation.
+* Fix: General improvements to improve support for the WooCommerce Booking Calendar plugin.
+* Fix: Improved handling of minification for Wildcard based exclusion in Never Cache These URLs option.

+= 1.1.6 =
+* Add: Wildcard (.*) based exclusion of pattern URL strings in Never Cache These URLs option.
+* Fix: Improved validation for CDN integration.
+* Fix: General improvements to support for Elementor Forms/Elementor Pro and CDN integration.

+= 1.1.5 =
+* Fix: Revised duration for browser cacheable objects

 = 1.1.4 =
 * Fix: PHP Fatal error while running commands through WP_CLI